idleberg/grunt-webvsc/README.md

 `webvsc([options])`

-The output file-extension will automatically be set to `.webvs`, unless specified explicitly
+The output file-extension will automatically be set to `.webvs`, unless specified explicitly in your `Gruntfile.js`

 **Example:**

-Standard usage

 ```js
 module.exports = function(grunt) {